Version 1.10 | 05 December 2023

 What is sensitive personal data?

 The GDPR refers to sensitive personal data as “special categories of personal data”.
-The special categories specifically include racial or ethnic origin, trade union membership, data where processed to uniquely identify an individual.
+The special categories specifically include for example, racial or ethnic origin, trade union membership, health data

 What is a Data Protection Point of Contact?